 The list goes on.
 But you can see where I’m coming from.

-Psychological Safety is at the heart of what INCLUSION day to day really feels like.
 A “psychologically safe” workplace is characterised by a climate of interpersonal trust and mutual respect in which people feel comfortable being themselves to make mistakes or take risks in their work.

-Google’s research of its own workforce revealed that psychological safety was the most important team norm for high-performing innovative workplaces – those norms are: Psychological safety; Dependability; Structure and clarity; Meaning and purpose; and Impact.
+Google’s research of its own workforce revealed that psychological safety was the most important team norm for high-performing innovative workplaces – those norms are:

 While all five norms are important to team performance, psychological safety has been shown to be the most important attribute – if this attribute is strong, the other four norms are so much easier to achieve.